traxys/Ultimate-Bravery-CPP/README.md

 # Ultimate-Bravery-CPP
-A port &amp; update of ultimate bravery for league of lgends to be a desktop application esay to maintain
+A port &amp; update of ultimate bravery for league of legends to be a desktop application , made for being easy to update as the game updates